huseyinozturkk/huseyinozturkk/README.md

 <br/>

-- 🔭 I’m currently working on Face Recognition by Python
+- 🔭 I’m currently working on Face Recognition with Python
 - 🌱 I’m currently learning VHDL
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Image processing